ADB to provide USD 4.5 mn PRF loan to support urban mobility in Aizawl | Science-Environment

 The Indian government and the Asian Development Bank on Tuesday signed a USD 4.5 million project readiness financing (PRF) loan agreement to support urban mobility in Aizawl, Mizoram.

 The ensuing project, being developed through the PRF, seeks to resolve the city's transport problems by adopting sustainable urban mobility solutions.
-Urban mobility in Aizawl is severely constrained due to rapid and unplanned urbanization, the finance ministry said in a statement.
-This results in traffic congestion and adversely impacts road safety, efficiency in the movement of people and goods, and environmental sustainability.
+Urban mobility in Aizawl is severely constrained due to rapid and unplanned urbanisation, the finance ministry said in a statement.
+This results in traffic congestion, and adversely impacts road safety, efficiency in movement of people and goods, and environmental sustainability.

 Rajat Kumar Mishra, Additional Secretary in the Ministry of Finance, signed for the Government of India the PRF for the proposed Aizawl Sustainable Urban Transport Project, while Takeo Konishi, Country Director of ADB's India Resident Mission signed for ADB.